Azure/gitops-flux2-kustomize-helm-mt/README.md

         kubernetes.io/ingress.class: nginx
 ```

-In **apps/staging/** dir we have a Kustomize patch with the staging specific values:
+In **apps/lb/** dir we have a Kustomize patch with specific values:

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2beta1